bunjj/Advanced-Systems-Lab/README.md

 The fourth argument is optional and denotes the path where the resulting ppm image file should be written (any existing file will be overwritten).
 If the argument is not specified, no image will be written.
-The last optinal argument is the path to the reference ppm image (used for output validation).
+The last optional argument is the path to the reference ppm image (used for output validation).